Therapeutic Fit: What to Look For

 Professionalism – Does the counsellor return calls and emails?
 Show up on time?
 Are they clear about their prices?
 Does he or she have upfront policies for their practice that I can view beforehand and that I can consent to?
 If not, find another counsellor!
 It is not good to set yourself up for a counselling arrangement that you cannot live with, or one you know nothing about.

 Therapy Focus – Do my counsellor and I agree with the focus of therapy?
-Or, am I identifying an area that the counsellor disagrees with, or is she or he focusing on something I don’t find relevant?
+Or, am I identifying an area that the counsellor disagrees with, or are they focusing on something I don’t find relevant?
 While it’s within a counsellor’s job description to make observations or, in some cases, point things out that clients may not be aware of, if there is not a fundamental agreement about the focus of therapy, there is likely a power struggle in the future.
 Usually time for a new counsellor, unless the struggle can be addressed to your satisfaction.

 Feedback – Am I comfortable raising issues of concern about the counsellor or the counselling itself with the therapist?
 Are they receptive to my feedback?
 Is my feedback incorporated into the counselling work that we do together?
 Remember that the way in which your feedback is expressed also plays a role in terms of how well it is received!
 Communicating assertively always goes further than aggressive or blaming statements.